You’ve heard of canine pepper sprays. But how effective are they really at deterring attack from an aggressive dog?

 People who use running outside as their form of exercise face a number of dangers.
 One of them is traffic.
 But another one is a stray dog, particularly if the person chooses to run at night.

 Another example of a person who may choose to carry the spray is people who frequently walk rather than drive or ride a bike.
-For example, if you walk home from work every day, but you are forced to walk through an area that is frequented by a stray dog or dogs, the spray would be a handy tool for you to carry with you.
+For example, if you walk home from work every day, but you are forced to walk through an area that a stray dog or dogs frequent, the spray would be a handy tool for you to carry with you.

 There have been complaints about the use of these sprays.
 Although the makers assure that the products are not harmful to dogs, they do have an effect on dogs that some people oppose.